spacholski1225/ASP.NET-Project/README.md

 # Project management

 ## General info
 I want to create a business application that manages product maintenance.
 User (company) after login can fill a form then administration gets information from a form.
-After that employee in real-time gets a work plan for a future.
+After that administration department gets information and they can assign tasks to employees.

 ## Technologies
 * .NET 5.0